Gidea Park Carriage Holding Sidings

 Gidea Park Carriage Holding Sidings is a stabling point located in Gidea Park, Greater London, England.
 The depot is situated on the Great Eastern Main Line and is near Gidea Park station.

 History

 In 1990, Class 321 EMUs were seen at the depot as well as Class 315s.

 Present

-As of 2023, the depot has no allocation.
-It was, a stabling point for Elizabeth line Class 315 EMUs until 2022.
+In 2018, the sidings were remodelled by Network Rail so that it could be used a stabling point for Elizabeth line Class 315 and Class 345 electric-multiple units.